 Then you add in Wi-Fi

-This means you can call and text no matter where you are, even out of cellular range, but perhaps the nicest feature about this Wi-Fi calling and texting is that it doesn't require any intervention or settings manipulation on your part.
-Simply pick up the phone and call or text, and it'll go out over whatever network will handle it.
+This means you can call and text no matter where you are, even when out of cellular range, but perhaps the nicest feature about this Wi-Fi calling and texting is that it doesn't require any intervention or settings manipulation on your part.
+Simply pick up the phone and call or text, and it'll go out over whatever network will handle it best.
 And because your "Fi Basics" charge covers unlimited talk and texts, you don't have to worry about which way it's routed.

-It'll connect to fewer networks than you'd think, but when it does connect it works well.
+It'll connect to fewer networks than you'd think, but when it does connect, it works well.

 Living the multiple network life